Harassment prevention policy

 Harassment is behaviour that is inappropriate or unwanted, and which the individual ought reasonably to know or have known would cause offence or harm.
 It comprises objectionable acts, comments or displays that demean, belittle, or cause personal humiliation; and acts of intimidation or threats which would be considered by a reasonable person to create an intimidating, hostile or offensive environment for work, study and other university-related activities.

-The definition of harassment at UFV specifically includes discrimination based on any of the protected grounds as set out in the Human Rights Code: such as:
+The definition of harassment at UFV specifically includes discrimination based on any of the protected grounds as set out in the Human Rights Code.

 It includes behaviour which would be considered discriminatory under the BC Human Rights Code, including humiliating, offending or demeaning a person or group of persons on the basis of race, colour, ancestry, place of origin, political belief, religion, family status, marital status, physical or mental disability, age, sex, sexual orientation or conviction for a criminal offence unrelated to employment.